JuliaIntervals/IntervalArithmetic.jl/Readme.md

 ```

-The last instruction shows that `^` is implemented independently from the product; this is related to the *dependency problem*.
+The last results shows that `^` is implemented independently from the product; this is related to the *dependency problem*.

 Some simple functions (`exp`, `log`, `sin`, `cos`, `tan`) have also been implemented, and more will come with time (and patience).